 Apologies, I don't have a printed catalogue, however full product information including prices, dimensions and images is available on each kit product page.

-If you are experiencing problems with your order or with PayPal, please try using a different web browser, in most cases this fixes the issue.
+If you are experiencing problems with your order, please try using a different web browser, in most cases this fixes the issue.

 If you are using a debit or credit card, you can’t use an email address or card number that belongs to an existing PayPal account.
 If you have a PayPal account, please log in.
 If you don’t, please change the email address or credit card number and try again.
 Also check your card expiry dates.